-SMS text messages are sent to parents/carers if student absenteeism has not been advised.
+SMS text messages are sent to parents/carers if student absenteeism or late arrival has not been advised.

-If students are going to be away from the College for any reason, we require parents to inform the College either by a note in advance to the class/ home group teacher, by phoning the College, or using the Parent Portal or BCE App to report absences.
-In addition, we require a note to the class / home group teacher upon return.
-We recommend using the Student Planner for this purpose.
+If students are going to be absent for any reason, we require parents to inform the College by phoning the College or using the Parent Portal/BCE Connect App to report absences.
 For older students, especially when assessment tasks have been missed or special consideration may be required, a medical certificate needs to be provided for filing.

-Student may ride bicycles and scooters to school at parent’s discretion.
+Students may ride bicycles and scooters to/from school at parent’s discretion.
 Given the heavy traffic in the local area, we do not recommend that younger children ride bicycles and scooters to school.
 Children must wear a protective helmet when riding their bicycles.
 Bicycles and scooters should be wheeled in and out of the grounds and securely stored in a bicycle rack adjacent to the Administration Building.

 We highly recommend the use of the designated school crossing on St Augustine’s Drive when crossing from Augustine Heights.